-Wilson-Anaglia has served on the Bexar County SMWBE Advisory Committee, Brooks Development Advisory Board, City of San Antonio Charter Review Committee and various PTA Boards.
+Wilson-Anaglia has served on the Bexar County SMWBE Advisory Committee, Brooks Development Advisory Board, City of San Antonio Charter Review Committee and various parent-teacher association boards.

-During her career and public service, she has received numerous distinctions that include the following: the 20 x 20 Award by ACCION Texas; the Entrepreneurial Spirit Award for Innovation by the National Association of Women Business Owners (NAWBO); a PTA Honorary Life Membership Award; and the Women’s Leadership Award / Family Business by the San Antonio Business Journal.
+During her career and public service, she has received numerous distinctions, including the 20 x 20 Award by ACCION Texas; the Entrepreneurial Spirit Award for Innovation by the National Association of Women Business Owners (NAWBO); a PTA Honorary Life Membership Award; and the Women’s Leadership Award / Family Business by the San Antonio Business Journal.

-Most recently, Wilson-Anaglia was honored by the San Antonio Women’s Chamber of Commerce as one of the organization’s Constellation of Stars Awards honorees for 2019.
+Wilson-Anaglia was also honored by the San Antonio Women’s Chamber of Commerce as one of the organization’s Constellation of Stars Awards honorees in 2019.

 Wilson-Anaglia holds a Master of Arts degree from Trinity University and a Bachelor of Business Administration from the University of the Incarnate Word.